Series: AI for the Worried

 This entry is part 3 of 6 in the series AI for the Worried

 The worry is that a free tool made the paid human pointless.
-The math says the opposite.
-The 2024 Business Book ROI study found ghostwritten books returned a median of $92,500 and were four times more profitable than self-written ones, and the money came not from book sales but from the speaking…
+The math says the reverse.
+The 2024 Business Book ROI study found ghostwritten books returned a median of $92,500 and were four times more profitable than self-written ones, with the money coming from speaking, consulting, and credibility, none of which AI touches.
+Here is why hiring a ghostwriter is more worth it now, not less.

 Read More »